abinayaela/VLSI-LAB-EXP-4/README.md

 SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS

 AIM:
- To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Xilinx ISE.
+To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Vivado 2023.

 APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA
+To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Vivado 2023.

 **LOGIC DIAGRAM**